firebase/quickstart-cpp/firestore/testapp/README.md

           sudo gem install cocoapods --pre
         ```

+    -   Update the pod versions in the Podfile to match the C++ SDK version that you are using.
+        For instance: if you're using SDK version 8.2.0, use the following in the Podfile:

+        ```
+          pod 'Firebase/Firestore', '8.2.0'
+          pod 'Firebase/Auth', '8.2.0'
+        ```

     -   From the testapp directory, install the CocoaPods listed in the Podfile
         by running,